Department of Physics, University of Oxford Homepage

 University of Oxford, Department of Physics

-The Organic Semiconductors Group is a research group within the sub-department of Condensed Matter Physics, which is part of the sub-faculty of Physics at Oxford University.
+The Semiconductors Group is a research group within the sub-department of Condensed Matter Physics, which is part of the Department of Physics at the University of Oxford.